olliw42/mLRS-docu/docs/CRSF.md

 - "Tx Ch Source" = "crsf"
 - "Tx Ser Baudrate" = "115200"
-- "Tx Ser Dest" = "serial" or "serial2" (not "mbridge"!)
+- "Tx Ser Dest" = "serial", "serial2" or "wbridge"
 - "Tx Snd RadioStat" = "1 Hz"

 > [!TIP]
 > The mLRS default settings are "Tx Ch Source" = "crsf", "Tx Ser Baudrate" = "115200", "Tx Ser Dest" = "serial", "Tx Snd RadioStat" = "1 Hz".
 Therefore, except of "Tx Ser Dest", adjustment of the parameters is usually not needed.

 > [!NOTE]
-> - "Tx Ser Baudrate" should be larger than the link data rate in order to provide enough capacity (e.g., in the 50 Hz mode the link data rate is 4100 Bytes/sec and the baudrate should thus be larger than 41000), but otherwise the choice is not critical and largely determined by the user's need.
-The default value is 115200, which is a good choice for most cases.
+> - "Tx Ser Baudrate" should be larger than the link data rate in order to provide enough capacity (e.g., in the 50 Hz mode the link data rate is 4100 Bytes/sec and the baudrate should thus be larger than 41000 bps), but otherwise the choice is not critical and largely determined by the user's need.
+The default value is 115200, which is a good choice for almost all cases.
 > - While not necessary, for the FLRC mode it can be beneficial to use 230400.

 ## mLRS Receiver Setup